linto-ai/linto-stt/README.md

 ### Automated test suite (pytest)

-Install the backend you want to test along with the `test` extra:
+Install the engine you want to test along with the `test` extra:

 ```sh
 uv sync --extra nemo --extra test